 Where are London's Christmas lights and what do they look like?

-There are Christmas lights all over London, both central and further afield, with each area, district or high street taking responsibility for their own illuminations.
-The West End Christmas lights are the most famous, drawing huge crowds each year, and were all switched on simultaneously in November.
+There are Christmas lights across London, both central and further afield, with each area, district or high street taking responsibility for their own illuminations.
+The West End Christmas lights are the most illustrious, drawing huge crowds each year to Regent Street and Oxford Street, and were all switched on in November for Christmas 2022.

-After going through a couple of changes in recent years (LED screens in 2019, messages of thanks to key workers in 2020), the 2021 Oxford Street Christmas lights are some of our favourite to date.
-Rows upon rows of golden stars — more than 5,000 in total — dangle above shoppers' heads forming an astral curtain the length of the street.
+After going through a couple of changes in recent years (LED screens in 2019, messages of thanks to key workers in 2020), the 2022 Oxford Street Christmas lights are the same as those which debuted in 2021 — and are some of our favourite to date.
+Rows upon rows of golden stars — more than 5,000 in total — dangle above shoppers' heads, forming an astral curtain the length of the street, officially known as 'A Sky Full Of Stars'.

 They're made from 300,000 LED lights, with 64 canopies forming a twinkling 'net' over the West End.
-We've got a soft spot for the Regent Street lights as some of the only London Christmas lights that don't look completely terrible when viewed in broad daylight, though they're illuminated from 2pm-midnight daily.
+We've got a soft spot for the Regent Street lights, especially as they look decent even when viewed in broad daylight — and you get a great close-up view from a bus.

 If it's a photo for the 'Gram you're after... well, far be it from us to suggest any mad, bad, or dangerous behaviour, but if you did find yourself in a safe spot (traffic island or central reservation) in the centre of the street, look up and shoot away.
 But also, check for traffic, please.

-Take your time snapping away at Covent Garden's Christmas decorations, which take their usual form of oversized baubles, disco balls, and giant illuminated mistletoe, hung from the ceiling of the market building.
+Take your time snapping away at Covent Garden's Christmas decorations, which take their usual form of oversized baubles, disco balls, and giant illuminated mistletoe hung from the ceiling of the market building.
 To be precise, the display consists of 37 mistletoe chandeliers, eight mirror baubles and five silver baubles (no red this year), which take 10 people two full weeks to install.
-The Christmas tree is back too, planted in a comically oversized pot in the piazza at the western end of the market building and drenched in tiny red and white lights.
-If you can't make it to Covent Garden in person, the website has an interactive walk-through of the 2021 Christmas lights.
-If you can get there to see the lights, look out for Christmas village, Lego sculptures, and other festive entertainment.
+The Christmas tree is back too, planted in a comically oversized pot in the piazza at the western end of the market building and drenched in tiny red and white lights, and new for 2022 is a red sleigh, which the public can sit in for festive photos.

-Nowhere commits to a Christmas theme quite like Carnaby, and this year, it's neon butterflies taking over the shopping thoroughfare.
+Nowhere commits to a Christmas theme quite like Carnaby, and this year, it's a mixture of previous Christmas installations taking over the shopping thoroughfare.

 Begin outside Liberty, and gaze south down Carnaby Street for the best view of this year's psychedelic Christmas installation, put together in collaboration with refugee charity Choose Love.
-Colourful butterflies frolic in the skies above, symbolising spiritual rebirth, transformation, change and hope.
+Giant robins, crowns, and Queen lyrics are among the neon trinkets overhead.
 The lights and decorations run the length of Carnaby Street, all the way down to the junction with Beak Street.
-Swivel your eyes left and right down the side streets for further treats.
+Swivel your eyes left and right down the side streets for further illuminated treats.

 In Trafalgar Square, it's more of a Christmas tree situation than a Christmas lights one.
-The Trafalgar Square tree has its own much-maligned lights though — they're usually switched on from the first Thursday in December, though we're awaiting confirmation for 2021.
-Before you get too critical of the cucumber-esque illuminations, bear in mind they're strung that way in a nod to Norwegian tradition, the country from which the tree originates.
+The Trafalgar Square tree has its own sometimes-maligned lights though — they're always switched on from the first Thursday in December — that's 1 December 2022.
+Before you get too critical of the cucumber-esque illuminations, bear in mind they're strung that way in a nod to Norwegian tradition, the country which has kindly gifted us a tree for the past 75 years.

 How to see London's Christmas lights